hildebra/mg-tk/README.md

 #### 4. Running MG-TK

-- Run with `bash run_mataf3_mhit.sh` --> this will submit a lot of different jobs to the HPC queue
+- Run with `bash run_mgtk_mhit.sh` --> this will submit a lot of different jobs to the HPC queue

  console output:
 ```
         This is MG-TK 0.33
         Using qsubsystem: slurm
         Using qsubsystem: slurm
-        /projects/data/results/mataf3_test1/LOGandSUB/qsub.log
+        /projects/data/results/mgtk_test1/LOGandSUB/qsub.log
         Reset range of samples to 40

         ======= Mouse11T0 - 0 - M11T0 =======